dreamfactorysoftware/platform-wiki/Platform-Documentation/Admin-Console/Services.md

 <p>DreamFactory developed an excellent sample application displaying NOSQL functionality (app-todo-dynamodb).
 See the <a href="http://blog.dreamfactory.com/blog/dynamodb-app-tutorial-with-the-dreamfactory-sdk">DynamoDB App Tutorial</a>.</p>

 <p>For additional information on setting up a NoSQL Service offering, see the <i>NoSQL Developers Features</i> section. </p>

-<b>SQL DB</b>
-<p>DreamFactory provides a comprehensive and secure connection to a dedicated SQL database.
-There are services for Create, Read, Update and Delete, as well as complex filtering, and a complete suite of metadata services.</p>
-<p>The SQL service can also deliver an array of objects along with related objects in a sub-array.
-This is a very powerful feature for applications because large database documents can be downloaded and used immediately without any additional processing as a native JSON object.
-Any changes made to the array can be committed back to the database with a single transaction.
-All parent-child relationships, and many-to-many junction relationships are automatically updated.</p>
-<p>These SQL capabilities are available on both the local and remote SQL services.</p>

 <b>Remote File Storage</b>
 <p>Remote File Storage allows a developer to access external storage services.
 Amazon S3, Open Stack, Rackspace, and Windows Azure remote file services can be accessed from DreamFactory.</p>